joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 ### Expanding Subproject Data
 In Microsoft Project, when a Subproject task is expanded it behaves just like any other summary task by revealing the child tasks it contains.
-We can reproduce this behavior using this method shown in the sample below:
+We can reproduce this behavior using the code shown in the sample below:

 ```java
 ProjectFile file = new UniversalProjectReader().read("sample.mpp");